 The exploration of French Caribbean theories of difference (i.e. the discussion above of Négritude, Antillanité and Créolité) demonstrates the very strong ties that still exist between the Metropole and the French Caribbean islands.
 Even demands for greater recognition of a French black ethnicity by anti-racist activists (notably Collectif Egalité) is not one promoting divisions of any sort between black French Caribbean (as well as other black people) and white French or supporting any separatist movements in the French Caribbean islands.
 Demands for acknowledgement of a black French ethnicity is made in the name of a more complete future integration of black people into French society.
 The demand is for greater equality among all French citizens.
-They seek to look beyond cultural differences, and/or phenotypical differences.
+They seek to look beyond cultural differences, and/or phenotypical differences, and seek to establish black French people as equal citizens with and not 'despite' their differences.
 But their claims are not taken seriously, as for example in television and the media or in the theatre.
 This chapter however also suggests that this argument could go beyond the relatively narrow worlds of arts and media to extend to black citizens in all contexts and in all circumstances.